Monopond/fax-api-client-csharp/README.md

 ```

 ### Sending a fax with Retries in SendFaxRequest:
 To assign a `Retries` in the sendFaxRequest, the request should be similar to the following example below.
 Please assign the value of `”RetriesSpecified”` to `true` in order to take effect the value of selected `Retries` in the request.
-If the `apiFaxmessage` contains `Retries`, it will override the `Retries` value in `sendFaxRequest`.
+If the `apiFaxmessage` contains `Retries`, it will used as default`Retries` value for fax transmission`.

 ```C#
          private static void sendFaxSample(ApiService apiClient)